 By default, Start menu from Windows 10 (Like the one in Windows 7 or Windows Vista), Show programs recently installed or recently accessed, as well as programs set (pinned) User in the context menu for a faster access them.

 If you prefer when you open Start MenuIt display All Programs instead of recently used programs (although WindowsCPC It includes options Customisation that allow users to disable the display of recent programs, it also has an option not to activate the default mode display of all programs installed on your computer), you can set this with the utility All Programs Auto Expander.

 How Does All Programs Auto Expander?

 After you download the utility, run it for this display automatic the section All Programs (All programs) when you press Windows or when you click on Start button (the utility does not require installation).
 So simple.

-Note: Utility is compatible with Windows Vista, Windows 7, and Windows 10.
-To re-access the section with recent or pinned applications in the Start Menu when All Programs Auto-Expander runs, just click the Back button.
+Note: The utility is compatible with Windows Vista, Windows 7 and Windows 10.
+To access the recent or pinned applications section of the Start Menu again when All Programs Auto-Expander is running, simply click the Back button.

 STEALTH SETTINGS - How to display All Programs by default in Windows 10 Start Menu